GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/03-getting-started.md

     .build()
 ```

-For more about working with `ChatDomain`, see [Working with Offline](../02-client/06-guides/06-working-with-offline.md).
+For more about working with `ChatDomain`, see [Working with Offline Support](../02-client/06-guides/06-working-with-offline.md).

 ### Connecting a User